RICtoday City Guide Play Banner

 Cross the pedestrian bridge and enjoy the James River Park’s most popular site.
 Explore historic sites and trails, relax on the rocks, do some bird watching, or take advantage of wheelchair-accessible fishing.

 Pro tip: If the lot off Tredegar Street is full, look for parking on 2nd or 5th Streets.
-You can also access Belle Isle by taking GRTC Route 3 to Belvidere/Holly and walk down to the river.
+You can also access Belle Isle by taking GRTC Route 3 to Belvidere/Holly and walking down to the river.

 Flood Wall Park, 14th St. Bridge South End